Fiserv-Developer/payments-api/docs/Payments.md

 To use the Wallet request types, use the abstract class walletPaymentMethod, defining one of the abstract class’s children to create the walletPaymentMethod using the walletType value.
 For example, use the encryptedApplePayWalletPaymentMethod to execute the payment using encrypted Apple Pay payment data.
 An example of the walletPaymentMethod for this type of payment is show below.
 If you want to decrypt the wallet payment data yourself and provide the unencrypted data, that can be achieved via the dencryptedApplePayWalletPaymentMethod object.

-To see step-by-step guides for implementing Apple and Google Pay wallet payment methods, please see this [section](docs/Implementing-Wallet-Payment-Methods.md) !!!UPDATE URL!!!.
+To see step-by-step guides for implementing Apple and Google Pay wallet payment methods, please see this [section](docs/Implementing-Wallet-Payment-Methods.md).

 ## 3DSecure Transactions